drdaemos/xc5-docs/en/what_is_new/developer_changes_5_3_2.md

 ## REST API Complex schema changes

-Complex schema was completely refactored and returns more important details about profiles and orders.
-Model schema is modular now and store addons can easily modify schema via decorator class.
+Complex schema was completely refactored and now returns more important details about profiles and orders.
+Model schema is modular now, and store addons can easily modify the schema via decorator class.

-Let's take a look at **Social Login** addon file, which adds info about social login provider and login id into **Profile Complex** schema:
+Let's take a look at the **Social Login** addon file, which adds info about a social login provider and login id into the **Profile Complex** schema:

 ```php
 namespace XLite\Module\CDev\SocialLogin\Module\XC\RESTAPI\Core\Schema\Complex;